MattRoss34/spring-cloud-config/README.md

 Parameter | Type | Description
 --------- | ---- | -----------
-options | Object | Holds the options properties that help you configure the behavior of this module. options.bootstrapPath | String | Optional - The folder path to your bootstrap config file.
-If not provided, then options.configPath location must contain both bootstrap.yml and application.yml. options.configPath | String | The folder path to your yaml config file(s). options.activeProfiles | String[] | Profile names to filter your local yaml documents, as well as your remote property sources, by. options.level | String | Logging level to use.
+options | Object | (Required) Holds the options properties that help you configure the behavior of this module. options.bootstrapPath | String | (Optional) The folder path to your bootstrap config file.
+If not provided, then options.configPath location must contain both bootstrap.yml and application.yml. options.configPath | String | (Required) The folder path to your yaml config file(s). options.activeProfiles | String[] | (Required) Profile names to filter your local yaml documents, as well as your remote property sources, by. options.level | String | (Optional) Logging level to use.

 ### `instance` function